 Evaluations can be used in different ways.
 The way you configure the evaluation may change the status for your device.
 Here are a few options based on your need:

 PRIMARY USE - define evaluation code to verify if your Worklet is already compliant, or if it needs remediation.

-If you would like a policy to only run on-demand and always show as compliant, you can set your evaluation to
+If you want a policy to only run on-demand and always show as compliant, you can set your evaluation to

-If you would like to enforce a Worklet to re-apply on a schedule, you can set the evaluation code to
+If you want to enforce a Worklet to re-apply on a schedule, you can set the evaluation code to

 exit -1(or anything that is not

 0).
 This will always show status for the devices in groups where the policy is assigned to show as "pending".